-Contrary to the marketing schemes, there is no software that can give you total protection from infections.
-The best way to keep your PC safe is to change your habits.
+Contrary to the marketing, there is no software that can give you your computer total protection.
+The most effective defense will always be your own habits.
 The best part of that, is that there is no subscription fee for good habits.
-Reading this article will help you build safe browsing habits, and learn how to protect yourself and your computer
+Reading this article will help you build safe browsing habits and learn how to protect yourself and your computer.

 When to trust someone